ryanq47/WhisperNet-Offensive/docs/Simple_HTTP.md

     - Client sleeps for specified time

 3. Client posts command back to `post/<client-id>`
     - also with SAME rid.
-        - need to find way to not overwrite already existing key?
-        - a "request" prefix, and a "response" prefix?
-            `request:plugins.simple_http.modules.redis_models.FormJModel:12345-56789-09187`
-            `response:plugins.simple_http.modules.redis_models.FormJModel:12345-56789-09187`
-            - Dynamically setting this with a classmethod in redis_models.FormJModel.
-Only do this if the function is saving to redis

     - jump to step 1

 #### Request Vs Response

-Request ID's are used consistenlty through ..., basically, when a command is queued, it has a rid.
+Request ID's are used to track messages, basically, when a command is queued, it has a rid.
 That RID is reused when sending to the client, and the client sends it's response back with that same RID.
 This is all for easyish tracking purposes.

 In order to differentiate these keys in redis, a `request` or `response` prefix is added to each key.